 ; and Transfers

 is is a geoscientist and Director of and Eberly Professor in the School of Geosciences, Mewbourne College of Earth and Energy at the University of Oklahoma.
 Her research focuses primarily on Earth’s deep-time climate, especially the roles of aerosols (mineral dust) and glaciation in the climate system.
 (ORCID: https://orcid.org/0000-0001-6925-5675

-is an Associate Professor of Philosophy at the University of Oklahoma.
+is a Professor of Philosophy at the University of Oklahoma.
 He focuses on social and political philosophy, and approaches environmental issues from that point of view.
 His work on the Anthropocene grew out of a longstanding curiosity about the ways human beings interact with and transform the landscape.
 A summary of his research and teaching interests can be found at his departmental webpage